Combat operations in 1964 during the Indonesia–Malaysia confrontation

-Indonesian forces

 The Indonesian Air Force also operated air transport, particularly into the more mountainous areas of the border that were beyond rivers navigable by larger boats and landing craft.
 Although they had far fewer aircraft than the Commonwealth forces, those they had were far more capable.
 They included the workhorse helicopter Mil Mi-4 NATO reporting name HOUND, the largest helicopter in the world, Mil Mi-6 NATO reporting name HOOK, C-130 Hercules and Antonov An-12 NATO reporting name CUB.

 The naval presence was composed of minesweepers and other light craft patrolling coastal waters and some large inland waterways, and a "guardship" (frigate or destroyer) at Tawau.
 Army vessels, typically "ramp powered lighters", supported bases on navigable waterways.
 Hovercraft were also used.

 RPKAD Battalion 2 was withdrawn in February 1964 and deactivated.
-During 1964, the Indonesian army extended its operation into East Kalimantan, and three companies from RPKAD Battalion 1, commanded by Major Benny Moerdani, were sent there.
+During 1964, the Indonesian army (TNI) extended its operation into East Kalimantan, and three companies from RPKAD Battalion 1, commanded by Major Benny Moerdani, were sent there.
 Company A dropped into Lumbis opposite the Interior Residency of Sabah, while B and C were supposed to go into Long Bawan further West opposite the 5th Division of Sarawak.
 B's C-130 aircraft was unable to identify the Drop Zone, and they never deployed.
-Both companies were tasked with training locals from Sabah, mainly as porters, and cross-border operations disguised as TNKU with uniforms, badges and fake ID cards.
-Company A launched the first raid in June 1964 against a post near the village of Kabu; however, they were stopped by a swollen river and withdrew to the border.
-Along the way, they stopped at an unoccupied longhouse, where they bumped into Gurkhas and fled to the border.
-This company was withdrawn in early 1965.